jinglebot/frontend-nanodegree-mobile-portfolio/README.md

-Transferred var elem from inside to outside the for loop in main.js Replaced elem.basicLeft with elem.style.left for transform/translateX property in main.js Saved and transferred call for document.getElementById("movingPizzas1") to outside the for loop in main.js Removed will-change: transform in style.css
+Transferred var elem from inside to outside the for loop in main.js Replaced elem.basicLeft with elem.style.left for transform/translateX property in main.js Saved and transferred call for document.getElementById("movingPizzas1") to outside the for loop in main.js Initialize var elem outside the for loop in main.js Removed will-change: transform in style.css

 ##How to work the program: